National Park Service

 - National Park Service

 The Federal Historic Tax Credit (FHTC) is a 20% credit that can apply to qualifying costs associated with the substantial rehabilitation of certified historic buildings, mostly in low and moderate income areas.
-The program, slated to be cut under current tax reform proposals, has preserved more than 42,000 historic buildings by leveraging over $130 billion in private investment.
-Their locations, which are certified by the National Park Service, have been updated on PolicyMap to include projects approved from October 2001 through fiscal year 2016.
+The program has preserved more than 42,000 historic buildings by leveraging over $130 billion in private investment.
+Their locations, which are certified by the National Park Service, have been updated on PolicyMap to include projects approved from October 2001 through fiscal year 2018.

 The National Park Service (NPS) prepares an annual report every year in collaboration with the Bloustein School of Planning and Public Policy of Rutgers University that estimates the economic impact of the FHTC.
 Rutgers University professors David Listokin and Michael Lahr, who conduct the economic impact analysis, summed up the benefits of the program to PolicyMap as follows:

 “The federal historic tax credit (FHTC) is an exemplary economic pump primer with outstanding housing benefits as a bonus.
 From fiscal year (FY) 1978 through FY 2016, the FHTC has nationally generated a cumulative total of about 2.4 million jobs, $145 billion in gross domestic product, and $107 billion in income.
 The FHTC is also associated with the creation to date of about 550,000 housing units, almost 30 percent (about 155,000 units) affordable to low-and /or moderate income families.
 So, the FHTC and the broader effort of historic preservation is important to not only the nation’s cultural quality of life, but also to its pocket book and shelter needs.”